deislabs/bindle/docs/signing-spec.md

 This protects against most forms of freeze/rollback attacks in that (depending on the signature verification strategy) multiple keys must be compromised before a freeze/rollback can work.

 *However,* at the time of this writing a compromised host key could mark a release as `yanked` and encourage agents to roll back to previous versions.
 This could result in a rollback attack to a vulnerable version.
 One potential work-around would be to not roll back unless the `creator` key was also used to sign the yank.
-However, this would rule out host-only yanks, which we view as necessary to prevent bad-intentioned creators from blocking yanks.
+However, this would rule out host-only yanks, which we view as necessary to prevent bad-intentioned (or compromised) creators from blocking yanks.

 Note that even in such an attack, the compromised host cannot alter a bindle's content without invalidating the other signatures.